ABOUT WASHINGTON DC REGISTERED AGENT LLC

 “Isn’t it really expensive to start a business?”

 “Yeah, sure.
 Who am I, Steve Jobs?”

 Our business friends would try to explain that no, it wasn’t that hard or expensive to start a DC business.
-Really, it just takes a visit to the “Corporations” section of the Department of Consumer & Regulatory Affairs (DCRA) website, filing formation paperwork, applying for licenses and tax registrations, getting a DC registered agent, writing bylaws or an operating agreement…
+Really, it just takes a visit to the Department of Licensing & Consumer Protection (DLCP) website, filing formation paperwork, applying for licenses and tax registrations, getting a DC registered agent, writing bylaws or an operating agreement…